The Best Exercises To Ease Knee Pain

 2. Quad Set

 To perform this exercise, lie on a bed with one leg straightened out.
-Tighten the thigh muscle by pressing the back of the knee into the bed.
+Tighten the thigh muscle by pressing the back of the knee into the soft surface of the bed.
 Alternatively, you can place a small towel behind the knee and press against it to activate the muscle.
-Hold this position for 5 seconds, then relax.
+Hold the knee injury in this position for 5 seconds, then relax.
 Repeat the exercise with the other leg.
 This simple yet effective exercise can help alleviate knee pain and strengthen your quadriceps muscles.

 3. Straight Leg Raise

 This exercise requires lying on your back and keeping the affected leg straight while bending the opposite knee.
 Engage the thigh muscles of the affected leg and slowly raise it in a controlled manner until it reaches the same height as the other knee.
-Hold the raised position for 5 seconds while squeezing the thigh muscles, then relax and lower the leg back to the floor.
+Hold the knee injuries.
+The knee is raised for 5 seconds while squeezing the thigh muscles, then relaxing the connect muscles and lowering the leg back to the floor.

 4. Hip Abduction

 Lie on your side with your bottom knee bent to provide balance.
 Use a pillow or towel roll to support your head.
-Straighten your top knee by tightening the muscles on the top of your thigh.
+Straighten your top knee by tightening the muscles on the top of your knee, bracing your thigh.
 Flex your foot and lift your leg towards the ceiling, making sure not to lift it higher than the line of your body.
-Hold this position momentarily, then slowly lower your leg to the starting position.
+Hold your lower leg in this position momentarily, then slowly lower your leg to the starting position.
 Repeat this exercise 10 times on each leg, with three sets performed once a day.
 You can do this exercise 2-3 times a week to improve your knee mobility and reduce pain.

 5. Squats

-You can use a kitchen counter or the back of a chair to provide support for this exercise.
+You can use a kitchen counter or the back of a chair to support a sore knee for this exercise.
 Start by standing next to the support with your feet shoulder-width apart.
-Squat down to a comfortable distance while keeping your body weight on your heels.
+Squat down to a comfortable distance between arch supports while keeping your body weight on your heels.
 Use only your legs to squat without relying on your arms to pull up or lower yourself.
-This exercise can help improve your knee strength and stability and reduce knee pain.
+This exercise can help improve your knee strength and stability, prevent knee pain, and reduce knee pain.

 6. Standing Calf Stretch

 This exercise requires a wall and focuses on stretching the calf muscles and heel.
-Begin by standing facing the wall with your unaffected leg forward and slightly bent at the knee.
-Keep the other leg straight behind you, with the heel flat on the floor and toes pointed somewhat inward.
+Stand facing the wall with your unaffected leg forward and slightly bent at the knee.
+Keep the other leg straight behind you, with the knee raised, the heel flat on the floor and the toes pointed somewhat inward.
 Hold this position for 30 seconds while keeping your hands on the wall for support.
 After 30 seconds, relax for another 30 seconds.
 Aiming for two sets of 6 repetitions, 6 or 7 days per week, is recommended.
 Be sure not to arch your back during the exercise, as this can strain your lower back unnecessarily.

 7. Clamshells

 To do clamshells, lie on your side with a pillow or towel roll to support your neck.
 Bend your knees and keep your feet in line with your body.
-Keep your feet together and lift your top knee towards the ceiling, be careful not to roll your hips forward.
+Keep your feet together and lift your top knee towards the ceiling; be careful not to roll your hips forward.
 Pause briefly before lowering your knee back to the starting position.
-Aim to do ten repetitions of this exercise on each leg, three sets once daily, and perform it 2-3 times a week.
+Aim to do ten repetitions of this exercise on each leg, three sets once daily, and perform it 2-3 times more than a day per week.

 8. Planks